Best Anger Management Tips for Kids, Teens and Adults

 Remember you are a team.
 Be there for your child supporting him through the storm of anger!

-However, when we talk about kids you can teach them breathing their way- the fun way!
+However, when we talk about kids you can teach them to breathe their way- the fun way!
 Some of the creative breathing ways are-

-Rainbow breathing: Inhale while starting from the bottom of the arch of rainbow and slowly exhale as moving down the arch.
+B. Rainbow breathing: Inhale while starting from the bottom of the arch of the rainbow and slowly exhale as moving down the arch.